 Current knowledge of the adopted California P-12 content standards, frameworks and accountability systems;

-Teacher leadership experience at the school, district, or county levels; and
+At least 1 year of teacher leadership experience at the school, district, or county levels;

-California teaching credential(s) in an additional content area or in Special Education; Bilingual Authorization and/or bilingual skills; experience teaching at the postsecondary level; experience recruiting and preparing teachers; expertise in education technology.
+California teaching credential(s) in an additional content area or in Special Education, Bilingual Authorization and/or bilingual skills

 Curriculum Vitae - Your most recently updated C.V.